sunaku/md2man/README.markdown

 md2man attaches the following additional semantics to its [Markdown] input:

+  * There can be at most one top-level heading (H1).
+It is emitted as `.TH` in the [Roff] output, specifying the UNIX man page's header and footer.

   * Paragraphs whose lines are all uniformly indented by two spaces are considered to be "indented paragraphs".
 They are unindented accordingly before emission as `.IP` in the [Roff] output.